lairdubois/lairdubois-opencutlist-sketchup-extension/docs/01-development.md

 # Development Environment Setup Instructions

-To be able to rebuild the plugin, you will need to install a few tools.
-The plugin itself is written in **JavaScript** and **ruby**, but the distribution archive, `dist/ladb_toolbox.rbz`, is built by a **gulp** task.
+To be able to rebuild the plugin, you will first need to install a few tools.
+The plugin itself is written in **JavaScript** and **ruby**, but the distribution archive `dist/ladb_toolbox.rbz` is built by a **gulp** task.

-The required tools and steps for successfuly building this plugin are described hereafter.
+The required tools and steps for successfully building this plugin are described hereafter.

 ## Get **Node.js** and **npm**

 Download and install [Node.js](https://nodejs.org/en/download/) - *the asynchronous event driven JavaScript runtime*.
 This will include [npm](https://www.npmjs.com/) - *the package manager for JavaScript*.
-Depending on your OS, you will have to download a Windows Installer, a macOS Installer, Linux Binaries or the source code.

 Read this short note about [Installing Node](https://docs.npmjs.com/getting-started/installing-node) and make sure you have the latest version of **npm**: